 This lesson also includes the stories of individuals who, in spite of the danger, violence, and suffering around them, resisted the Nazis’ program of dehumanization and murder.
 Some individuals imprisoned in the concentration camps made enormous efforts to preserve human dignity for themselves and others.
 A small percentage of prisoners in camps and ghettos found ways to carry out armed resistance.

 This lesson challenges students to expand their ideas about resistance to include forms of “spiritual resistance,” or the struggle to maintain a sense of identity, dignity, faith, and culture in the degrading and dehumanizing systems of the ghettos and camps.
-While perhaps less perceptible, acts of spiritual resistance such as secretly providing education for children in concentration camps (A Basic Feeling of Human Dignity (Spanish version)) or creating a secret archive representing the individual lives lost (Voices from the Warsaw Ghetto) are equally powerful.
+While perhaps less perceptible, acts of spiritual resistance such as secretly providing education for children in concentration camps (A Basic Feeling of Human Dignity) or creating a secret archive representing the individual lives lost (Voices from the Warsaw Ghetto) are equally powerful.

 It is important to recognize the incredible challenges that confronted Jews trying to resist Nazi oppression and violence.
 For some victims it was impossible to believe what lay ahead.
 Even once Jews recognized the gravity of their situation, during the war it was difficult for anyone, and especially Jews, to gain the resources or arms to resist the Nazis.
-Resistance was not possible for many other Jews who were confronted with what scholar Lawrence Langer has labelled choiceless choices.
+Resistance was not possible for many other Jews who were confronted with what scholar Lawrence Langer has labeled choiceless choices.
 For example, consider the circumstances of the Sonderkommandos—Jewish prisoners who were kept alive and forced to help German guards murder other prisoners.
 According to Langer, there are no moral equivalents in the “normal” world for these experiences, no way to understand or judge their actions.
 Answering the question, asked by some, of why more Jews did not resist, Elie Wiesel explains, “The question is not why all the Jews did not fight, but how so many of them did.
 Tormented, beaten, starved, where did they find the strength—spiritual and physical—to resist?3”

 The history and the stories that students encounter in this lesson are disturbing and difficult to fathom yet necessary to confront.
 They show the importance of honoring human dignity by showing us what can happen when it is taken away and what can be prevented when it is preserved.